Quebec immigration programs

 Quebec Self-Employed

 The Quebec Self-Employed Worker Program allows certain self-employed people to immigrate to Quebec and create their own job.
-In order to qualify for this program, an applicant needs to have net assets of at least $100,000 CAD and two years of experience as a self-employed worker in the field they plan to practice in Quebec.
+To qualify for this program, an applicant needs to have net assets of at least $100,000 CAD and two years of experience as a self-employed worker in the field they plan to practice in Quebec.

 Certificat d’acceptation du Québec (CAQ)